 Pauline & Steve volunteered to drive again that evening (taking me, Colleen, & Ruth).
 Thank you again Pauline!!

 Saturday evening was a Mexican food fiesta event.
 I am not a big fan of Mexican food but read during the planning stages that this was not going to be your every day Taco Bell type of Mexican dinner.
 The food was indeed fantastic!
 It was a very fun evening.
 There were red beads with chili peppers handed out to everyone, lots of laughter, and even a person reading palms and a tarot card reader.
 I did not participate in the fortune telling though.
-I just did not want to take the chance of getting bad news with all that has been happening in my life since it was such a positive weekend.

 There was also a band that played later on in the evening along with dancing.